Olivera2708/Space-formatting/README.md

 ## How to Use

+You can explore and run the evaluation yourself by downloading the [notebook](notebook.ipynb) and uploading it to your Google Collab.

 To replicate the results of this project and train your own model, follow the steps below:

 ### 1. Clone the Repository